diodechain/diode-docs/content/docs/Using/linked-devices.md

 **Backup Codes**

 The very first device you sign up with is your master device - the <a href="https://app.docs.diode.io/docs/features/diode-drive-backup-codes/" target="_blank" rel="noopener"><strong>backup code</strong></a> from that device can be used to restore full access to your account should you lose access.
-Other Linked Devices will show "Please create a backup from your master device".
+Other Linked Devices will show "Please create a backup from your master device."

 **Permissions**